 The lodges at Camasunary with Sgurr na Stri beyond.

-Although not the biggest of hills Sgurr na Stri still looked like it may prove a bit of a challenge, with the whole hillside being covered in rocks and cliff faces and the area where the F-111 crashed looking particularly steep and craggy.
+Although not the biggest of hills Sgurr na Stri still looked like it may prove a bit of a challenge, with the whole hillside being covered in rocks and cliff faces with no easy looking routes up to the summit.
 The first challenge involved in ascending Scurr na Stri however was a wetter one; crossing the Abhainn Camas Fhionnairigh burn without getting my feet wet.